jezcope/idcc17-library-carpentry/paper.md

 These sessions
 -- held in November 2015 and funded by the Software Sustainability Institute -- attracted 59 participants from 14 institutions in London and its environs.
-Lessons were team developed and team taught, and were published under a CC-BY license, building on earlier material developed for the British Library Digital Scholarship Training Programme, Software Carpentry, and the Programming Historian.
+Lessons were team-developed and team-taught, and were published under a CC-BY license[^cc-by], building on earlier material developed for the British Library Digital Scholarship Training Programme, Software Carpentry, and the Programming Historian.
 They covered:

-1. regular expressions (patterns that match character combinations)
+regular expressions;
-2. the Unix shell (a command line user interface)
+the Unix shell;
-3. git (a version control tool)
-4. OpenRefine (an interactive data cleanup tool)
+git;
+and OpenRefine.

 [^firstrun]: Library Carpentry workshop outline: <http://librarycarpentry.github.io/outline/>
+[^cc-by]: Creative Commons Attribution license: <https://creativecommons.org/licenses/by/3.0/>

 The material for each of these original lessons was developed primarily by the lead instructor for that lesson,